-In Japan, whether an individual is recognised as a 'worker' shall be judged on a case by case basis, taking in consideration various elements regarding working conditions and the purpose of the relevant labour laws such as the Labour Standards Act27 and the Labour Union Act.28
+In Japan, whether an individual is recognised as a 'worker' shall be judged on a case-by-case basis, taking into consideration various elements regarding working conditions and the purpose of the relevant labour laws such as the Labour Standards Act27 and the Labour Union Act.28

 An individual who falls under the definition of a 'worker' under the Labour Standards Act is required to be provided with mandatory minimum standards of employment conditions.
 In comparison with other jurisdictions, workers in Japan are afforded strong protection under the Labour Standards Act.
 However, while this may be controversial depending on the underlying facts, a professional athlete is in some cases not recognised as a worker under the Labour Standards Act.

-Provided, however, professional athletes may form a labour union of their own in order to increase their bargaining power with clubs or leagues, as they would usually be recognised as workers under the Labour Union Act.
-For example, the Japan Pro-Footballers Association and the Japan Professional Baseball Players Association are recognised as a labour union by the Bureau of Labour Relations Commission, Tokyo Metropolitan Government.
+However, professional athletes may form a labour union of their own in order to increase their bargaining power with clubs or leagues, as they would usually be recognised as workers under the Labour Union Act.
+For example, the Japan Pro-Footballers Association and the Japan Professional Baseball Players Association are recognised as labour unions by the Bureau of Labour Relations Commission, Tokyo Metropolitan Government.

 ii Free movement of athletes